Vale Genta Sizzles In A Gingham Bikini: ‘Just A Leo Being A Leo’

 Vale’s photo also earned her plenty of heart-eye and flame emoji, as well as over 100,000 likes as of this writing.

 This isn’t the first time Vale has wowed her fans by rocking a bikini and posing with a piece of fruit.
-As previously reported by The Inquisitr, she was pictured flashing her peachy derriere in a two-piece with a cheeky back in an Instagram photo that she shared last month.
+As previously reported by The Inquisitr, she was pictured flashing her peachy derriere in a two-piece with a cheeky back in an Instagram photo.
 She was eating a small watermelon, and she seemingly color-coordinated her swimsuit with the sweet snack by rocking a two-piece in a reddish orange shade that almost matched the fruit’s flesh.